shriharivish/shriharivish.github.io/_projects/9_project.md

 <p>
 We developed an application to monitor real-time crowd counts at public and private establishments like hospitals, banks, ATMs, pharmacies and stores.
 The count of crowd was provided for locations within 50km radius.
 Modules were added to provided the order pickup functionality.
-The solution consisted of a user facing application, a shopkeeper facing application and the backend that handled real time data seamlessly.
+The solution consisted of a public-user facing application, a service-provider facing application and the backend that handled all the real time data seamlessly.
 </p></div>
 <br>